Generic selectors

 • If you’re sending explicit images of yourself, crop your face out of images that show breasts or genitals, and relock your private album frequently.

-And remember to always practice consent!
+And remember to always obtain consent!

 Useful resources